 in the output?
 Notice that the estimated standard

-deviation for one of the sources of variation is very small in this data
+deviation for one of the sources of variation is zero in this data set.

-set.
 This is the reason behind the “boundary (singular) fit” message.
-It
+A true

 Generate the model-based estimates of the mean sensitivities for each wavelength.